 How can we get everyone in a school, from management, staff, students to parents, to create a better school together?
 The Four Rooms of Change has been used in schools and classrooms for many years.

 While implementing the concept Four Rooms in Schools the first step is to introduce it to the leadership of the school and then to the teachers.
 After that, the teachers introduce it in the classrooms.
 The method is very easily accessible, and as soon as it is introduced, children and students use it every day.
 It has measurable effects on learning and wellbeing and reduces the tendencies that lead to bullying.
 The concept includes teacher training, step-by-step-guides, classroom kits, classroom essentials and supervision from experienced teachers during the implementation process.

 Studies and written articles about Four Rooms in Schools are available.
 Contact us here if you want to read more!

-- The teacher now sees and interprets much clearer each pupils needs and desires.
+- The teacher now sees and interprets each pupil’s needs and desires much more clearly

-- The tendency for bullying have decreased significantly.
+- The tendency for bullying has decreased significantly

 - “My students and I learned that the Four Rooms is not a program but a way of being”

 … and from the work with adults in schools

 - “We stick to the task more in our conversations – we keep our focus on our main objectives!”

 - “Earlier on we talked almost always about the kids, nowadays also about our ourselves”